nodejs/node/doc/guides/collaborator-guide.md

 Examples of breaking changes include:

-* removal or redefinition of existing API arguments
+* Removal or redefinition of existing API arguments.
-* changing return values
+* Changing return values.
-* removing or modifying existing properties on an options argument
+* Removing or modifying existing properties on an options argument.
-* adding or removing errors
+* Adding or removing errors.
-* altering expected timing of an event
+* Altering expected timing of an event.
-* changing the side effects of using a particular API
+* Changing the side effects of using a particular API.

 #### Breaking Changes and Deprecations

 Existing stable public APIs that change in a backward-incompatible way must undergo deprecation.
 The exceptions to this rule are:

-* Adding or removing errors thrown or reported by a public API;
+* Adding or removing errors thrown or reported by a public API.
-* Changing error messages for errors without error code;
+* Changing error messages for errors without error code.
-* Altering the timing and non-internal side effects of the public API;
+* Altering the timing and non-internal side effects of the public API.
-* Changes to errors thrown by dependencies of Node.js, such as V8;
+* Changes to errors thrown by dependencies of Node.js, such as V8.
 * One-time exceptions granted by the TSC.

 For more information, see [Deprecations](#deprecations).